akpetty/ICESat-2-sea-ice-thickness/README.md

 ### Getting Started

-If you are familiar with using conda to manage your Python environment you should be able to just import the conda environment included in this repo as:
+If you are familiar with using conda to manage your Python environment you should be able to just import the conda environment included in this repository as:
 ```
 conda env create -n py36envX -f environment.yml
 ```